Fifteen Questions from the Memphis Chapter of the American Institute of Architecture

 classes average 8-12 students.
 In first year studios, the faculty to student ratio

-Finally, our built sustainable design projects such as TERRA and the RZP offer opportunities
+Finally, our built sustainable design projects such as TERRA (sustainable design demonstration

-for students to design and build sustainable projects.
-This is an extension of the
+design and build sustainable projects.
+This is an extension of the focus on sustainability

 How many University of Memphis Architecture and Interior Design students are employed